DinizMaths/natural-language-processing/README.md

 git clone https://github.com/DinizMaths/natural-language-processing.git
 ```

 Each project has its own dependencies.
-To install them, cahnge to the project directory and use:
+To install them (I recommend using a virtual environment), change to the project directory and use:

 ```bash
 pip install -r requirements.txt